russhughes/st7789_mpy/README.md

     - `height` display height

     ### Required keyword arguments:
     - `dc` sets the pin connected to the display data/command selection input.
       This parameter is always required.

     ### Optional keyword arguments:

-    - `reset` sets the pin connected to the displays hardware reset input.
-If the displays reset pin is tied high the `reset` parameter is not required.
+    - `reset` sets the pin connected to the display's hardware reset input.
+If the displays reset pin is tied high, the `reset` parameter is not required.

     - `cs` sets the pin connected to the displays chip select input.
-If the displays CS pin is tied low, the display must be the only device connected to the SPI port.
-The display will always be the selected device and the `cs` parameter is not required.
+If the display's CS pin is tied low, the display must be the only device connected to the SPI port.
+The display will always be the selected device, and the `cs` parameter is not required.

-    - `backlight` sets the pin connected to the displays backlight enable input.
-The displays backlight input can often be left floating or disconnected as the backlight on some displays are always powered on and cannot be turned off.
+    - `backlight` sets the pin connected to the display's backlight enable input.
+The display's backlight input can often be left floating or disconnected as the backlight on some displays is always powered on and cannot be turned off.

     - `rotations` sets the orientation table.
 The orientation table is a list of tuples for each `rotation` that defines the MADCTL register, width, height, start_x, and start_y values.

       Default `rotations` are included for the following st7789 and st7735 display sizes:

       Display | Default Orientation Tables
       ------- | --------------------------